 Call Police

 Call 911 to report the accident and tell officers exactly what happened, giving as many details as possible.
-If the other driver did not stop after you crashed, tell them any information you remember about their vehicle’s appearance, their personal appearance, license plate numbers, or more.
+If the other driver did not stop after you crashed, tell them any information you remember about their vehicle’s appearance, their appearance, license plate numbers, or more.

 Keep Track of Damages

 The driver who crashes will want to closely document all damages, taking pictures of injuries, vehicle damage, and the accident scene.
 That includes medical bills and other expenses the driver now faces because of the accident.
-If the driver who cut them off is found or pulls over, the crashed driver may be able to submit a claim for compensation with the insurance company.
+If the driver who cut them off is found or pulls over, the crashed driver may submit a claim for compensation with the insurance company.

 Call a Car Accident Lawyer